nils-mathieu/piscine-rust/module-01.md

 Any program you turn in should compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
 Only dependencies specified in the `allowed dependencies` section are allowed.
 Only symbols specified in the `allowed symbols` section are allowed.
-Every exercise that uses the `cargo` package manager must be part of the `workspace.members` table declared for the whole module.
+Every exercise that uses the `cargo` package manager must be part of a single virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

 Any program you turn in should compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
 You are allowed to use attributes to modify lint